GRAMOPHONES and PHONOGRAPHS

 Some paper has become stuck on the tin case during its life and minute remnants still remain.

-As with many toy Gramophones the case has minor dents and ding's, but considering it is over 80 years old the condition is good.
+As with many toy Gramophones the case has minor dents and ding's, but considering its age the condition is good.

 Bing Pigmyphone Gramophone